-The morning of surgery:
+The morning of surgery

-- Take a shower or bath using the second sponge - Put on clean clothes - Do not wear lotion, perfume, makeup, nail polish, jewelry or piercings - Do not shave the area where the operation will be done
+Take a shower or bath using remainder of the Dexidin 4% body wash.

+Do not apply lotion, perfume, makeup, nail polish and do not wear jewelry or piercings.
+Do not shave the area where the surgery will be done.
+If you wear contact lenses, wear your glasses instead.
+Put on clean clothes.